The Assumption That Misses the Point

 Why Support Matters Here

-Support helps challenge the false equation that:
+Support helps challenge a false equation:

-• physical labor = real work
+• Physical labor equals real work

-• mental labor + presence = laziness
+• Mental labor plus presence equals laziness

 This Is Part of the Unfinished Story

-This path doesn't photograph well.
+This path does not photograph well.

-It doesn't fit familiar narratives.
+It does not always fit familiar narratives.

 Thank You for Looking Deeper

-If you support this work, you're choosing to see past surface assumptions—and acknowledge the full weight of responsibility that doesn't always look the way people expect.
+You are acknowledging the full weight of responsibility that does not always look the way people expect.

 That understanding matters more than approval ever could.